authenticity diversity community

 Why write a blog?

 Because I hear it is a useful resource.
 Sometimes people contact me about particular posts or tell me this blog has saved their life, which is deeply moving.
-I do not advertise or sell through this blog, so sometimes people send a donation to say thank you for my time.
-You can find out ways to support me here.
+This is a free artwork.
+I do not advertise or sell through this blog.
+Sometimes people send a donation to say thank you for my time, which is always very appreciated.

 “I am an artist… I am here to live out loud” -Emile Zola

 To find my Top Articles about a specific topic, try these links:

 - Psychosis & Voice Hearing

 - Trans & Genderqueer